amirhosseinRahmani/clinic-program/readme.txt

-***Clinic folder is whole project source code you can import folder into your IDE to make changes.project has three main file: main,top_level,sqlite_db .
+***Clinic folder is the whole project source code. you can import folder into your IDE to make changes.project has three main file: main,top_level,sqlite_db .

    #main file is the main class for first pop up page.
    #top_level file is used to show informations of patient in a top window.